Romy Gonzalez Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers' 4.36 team ERA ranks 19th among all league pitching staffs.
+- The Tigers have a 4.52 team ERA that ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 23rd in baseball in home runs allowed (64 total, 1.3 per game).
+- The Tigers rank 23rd in baseball in home runs allowed (65 total, 1.3 per game).

-- The left-hander's most recent time out came on Sunday against the Washington Nationals, when he threw two innings, surrendering six earned runs while giving up 10 hits.
+- The right-hander's last time out was on Monday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering five earned runs while giving up five hits.

-- In nine games this season, the 25-year-old has an ERA of 7.45, with 7.2 strikeouts per nine innings.
-Opponents are batting .304 against him.
+- The 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings, in seven games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.